wiedem/dvesecurity-apple/Source/DVESecurity.docc/DVESecurity.md

 ## Overview

-Use the DVESecurity framework for easy access to iOS and macOS cryptographic and keychain features.
+The DVESecurity framework provides easy access to cryptographic and keychain functions for iOS and macOS.

-The framework provides easy access to functionalities provided by the [Security](https://developer.apple.com/documentation/security) and [CommonCrypto](https://opensource.apple.com/source/CommonCrypto/) frameworks, abstracting and simplifying the necessary API calls for Swift based solutions.
+The types and functions included in the framework provide high-level access to the functionality provided by the [Security](https://developer.apple.com/documentation/security) and [CommonCrypto](https://opensource.apple.com/source/CommonCrypto/) frameworks, abstracting and simplifying the necessary API calls for Swift based solutions.

 ## Topics